dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 trying to find a "folding" pattern for the data that makes it small and compressible.

-#### Trie Data Structure For Zipping Data and Fitting Genomic Data Into RAM
+#### The Trie Data Structure For Zipping Data and Fitting Genomic Data Into RAM

 ![Trie Data Structure](/img/posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos/trie-data-structure.png)